katlilly/nktd/README.md

 ### Main menu:
 ‘Teragram' or 'game two’ - Wlll start the game Teragram.
 'Twenty Fourty Eight' or ‘game three’ - Will start the game 2048
-Frozen Bubble' or ‘game four’ - Will start the game Frozen Bubble
+'Frozen Bubble' or ‘game four’ - Will start the game Frozen Bubble

 ### Teragram:
 ‘easier’ - Provides an easier question.